-Ischemic cerebrovascular events have been observed with CAPRELSA and some cases have been fatal.
-In the randomized medullary thyroid cancer (MTC) study, ischemic cerebrovascular events were observed more frequently with CAPRELSA compared to placebo (1.3% compared to 0%) and no deaths were reported.
+Ischemic cerebrovascular events, including fatalities, occurred in patients treated with CAPRELSA.
+In the randomized medullary thyroid cancer (MTC) study, ischemic cerebrovascular events occurred more frequently with CAPRELSA compared to placebo (1.3% compared to 0%).
 The safety of resumption of CAPRELSA therapy after resolution of an ischemic cerebrovascular event has not been studied.
 Discontinue CAPRELSA in patients who experience a severe ischemic cerebrovascular event.

-Serious hemorrhagic events, which in some cases were fatal, have been observed with CAPRELSA.
-There were no fatal bleeding events in the randomized MTC study.
-Three patients died of fatal bleeding events while on CAPRELSA therapy in clinical studies.
-Do not administer CAPRELSA to patients with recent history of hemoptysis of ≥1/2 teaspoon of red blood.
+Serious hemorrhagic events, including fatalities, occurred in patients treated with CAPRELSA.
+Do not administer CAPRELSA to patients with a recent history of hemoptysis of ≥1/2 teaspoon of red blood.
 Discontinue CAPRELSA in patients with severe hemorrhage.

-In the randomized MTC study where 90% of the patients enrolled had prior thyroidectomy, increases in the dose of the thyroid replacement therapy were required in 49% of the patients randomized to CAPRELSA compared to 17% of the patients randomized to placebo.
-Thyroid-stimulating hormone (TSH) should be obtained at baseline, at 2 to 4 weeks and 8 to 12 weeks after starting treatment with CAPRELSA and every 3 months thereafter.
-If signs or symptoms of hypothyroidism occur, thyroid hormone levels should be examined and thyroid replacement therapy should be adjusted accordingly.
+In the randomized MTC study in which 90% of the patients enrolled had prior thyroidectomy, increased dosing of thyroid replacement therapy was required in 49% of CAPRELSA-treated patients compared to 17% of placebo-treated patients.
+Obtain Thyroid-stimulating hormone (TSH) at baseline, at 2–4 weeks and 8–12 weeks after starting treatment with CAPRELSA, and every 3 months thereafter.
+If signs or symptoms of hypothyroidism occur, examine thyroid hormone levels and adjust thyroid replacement therapy accordingly.

-Hypertension, including hypertensive crisis, has been observed with CAPRELSA.
-All patients should be monitored for hypertension and it should be controlled as appropriate.
-Dose reduction or interruption may be necessary.
-If high blood pressure cannot be controlled, CAPRELSA should not be restarted [see DOSAGE AND ADMINISTRATION].
+Hypertension, including hypertensive crisis, has occurred in patients treated with CAPRELSA.
+Monitor all patients for hypertension.
+Dose reduction or interruption for hypertension may be necessary.
+If hypertension cannot be controlled, do not resume CAPRELSA [see DOSAGE AND ADMINISTRATION].

 Reversible Posterior Leukoencephalopathy Syndrome

-Reversible posterior leukoencephalopathy syndrome (RPLS), a syndrome of subcortical vasogenic edema diagnosed by an MRI of the brain, has been observed with CAPRELSA.
-This syndrome should be considered in any patient presenting with seizures, headache, visual disturbances, confusion or altered mental function.
-In clinical studies, three of four patients who developed RPLS while taking CAPRELSA, including one pediatric patient, also had hypertension.
-Discontinuation of CAPRELSA treatment in patients with RPLS should be considered.
+Reversible posterior leukoencephalopathy syndrome (RPLS), a syndrome of subcortical vasogenic edema diagnosed by an MRI of the brain, has occurred in patients treated with CAPRELSA.
+Consider this syndrome in any patient presenting with seizures, headache, visual disturbances, confusion or altered mental function.
+In clinical studies, three of four patients who developed RPLS while taking CAPRELSA also had hypertension.
+Discontinue CAPRELSA treatment in patients with RPLS.

-The administration of CAPRELSA with anti-arrhythmic drugs (including, but not limited to amiodarone, disopyramide, procainamide, sotalol, dofetilide) and other drugs that may prolong the QT interval (including but not limited to chloroquine, clarithromycin, dolasetron, granisetron, haloperidol, methadone, moxifloxacin, and pimozide) should be avoided [see DRUG INTERACTIONS].
+Avoid administration of CAPRELSA with anti-arrhythmic drugs (including but not limited to amiodarone, disopyramide, procainamide, sotalol, dofetilide) and other drugs that may prolong the QT interval (including but not limited to chloroquine, clarithromycin, dolasetron, granisetron, haloperidol, methadone, moxifloxacin, and pimozide) [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].

-CAPRELSA exposure is increased in patients with impaired renal function.
-The starting dose should be reduced to 200 mg in patients with moderate to severe renal impairment and QT interval should be monitored closely.
-There is no information available for patients with end-stage renal disease requiring dialysis. [see BOXED WARNING, DOSAGE AND ADMINISTRATION and Use In Specific Populations]
+Vandetanib exposure is increased in patients with impaired renal function.
+Reduce the starting dose to 200 mg in patients with moderate to severe renal impairment and monitor the QT interval closely.
+There is no information available for patients with end-stage renal disease requiring dialysis [see BOX WARNING, DOSAGE AND ADMINISTRATION, Use In Specific Populations and CLINICAL PHARMACOLOGY].

 Based on its mechanism of action, CAPRELSA can cause fetal harm when administered to a pregnant woman.
-There are no adequate and well-controlled studies in pregnant women using CAPRELSA.
-In nonclinical studies in rats, vandetanib was embryotoxic, fetotoxic, and teratogenic, at exposures equivalent to or lower than those expected at the recommended human dose of 300 mg/day.
-As expected from its pharmacological actions, vandetanib has shown significant effects on all stages of female reproduction in rats.
+In nonclinical studies in rats, vandetanib was embryotoxic, fetotoxic, and teratogenic at exposures equivalent to or lower than those expected at the recommended human dose of 300 mg/day and had adverse effects on female fertility, embryofetal development, and postnatal development of pups.

-If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.
-Women of childbearing potential should be advised to avoid becoming pregnant during treatment with CAPRELSA.
-Women should be advised that they must use effective contraception to prevent pregnancy during treatment and for at least four months following the last dose of CAPRELSA [see Use In Specific Populations].
+If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus.
+Women of childbearing potential should avoid pregnancy.
+Advise women of childbearing potential that they must use effective contraception during CAPRELSA treatment and for at least four months following the last dose of CAPRELSA [see Use In Specific Populations].

 To learn about the specific REMS requirements and to enroll in the CAPRELSA REMS Program, call 1-800-236-9933 or visit www.caprelsarems.com.

 - Fetal Toxicity: Because CAPRELSA can cause fetal harm, advise patients of reproductive potential to use effective contraception during therapy and for at least four months following their last dose of CAPRELSA, and to immediately contact their health care provider if pregnancy is suspected or confirmed [see Use In Specific Populations].

 Based on nonclinical findings, male and female fertility may be impaired by treatment with CAPRELSA.
-In a fertility study in male rats, vandetanib had no effect on copulation or fertility rate when undosed females were mated with males administered 1, 5, or 20 mg/kg/day of vandetanib (approximately 0.03, 0.22, or 0.40 times, respectively, the AUC in patients with cancer at the recommended human dose of 300 mg/day); however, in the same study there was a slight decrease in the number of live embryos in females mated with males treated at the 20 mg/kg/day and an increase in preimplantation loss in females mated with males administered vandetanib at doses of ≥5 mg/kg/day.
+In a fertility study of male rats, vandetanib had no effect on copulation or fertility rate when untreated females were mated with males administered 1, 5, or 20 mg/kg/day of vandetanib (approximately 0.03, 0.22, or 0.40 times, respectively, the AUC in patients with cancer at the recommended human dose of 300 mg/day); however, in the same study there was a slight decrease in the number of live embryos in females mated with males treated at the 20 mg/kg/day dose level and an increase in preimplantation loss in females mated with males administered vandetanib at doses of ≥5 mg/kg/day.
 In a female fertility study, there was a trend towards increased estrus cycle irregularity, a slight reduction in pregnancy incidence and an increase in implantation loss.
-In a repeat-dose toxicity study in rats, there was a decrease in the number of corpora lutea in the ovaries of rats administered 75 mg/kg/day vandetanib (approximately 1.8 times the AUC in patients with cancer at the recommended human dose) for 1 month.
+In a one month repeat-dose toxicity study in rats, there was a decrease in the number of corpora lutea in the ovaries of rats administered 75 mg/kg/day vandetanib (approximately 1.8 times the exposure measured by AUC in patients with cancer at the recommended human dose).